MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/does-mycrypto-support-bitcoin-or-other-coins.md

 ---
-title: 'Does MyCrypto support Bitcoin or other coins (LTC, STEEM, ZEC)?'
+title: 'Does MyCrypto support Bitcoin or other coins (LTC, XRP, XMR)?'
-description: FAQ
 tags:
   - Tokens
   - MyCrypto
-priority: 40
 date_published: '2017-06-20'
-date_modified: '2020-10-08'
+date_modified: '2021-01-15'
 ---

-MyCrypto supports `ETH`, `ETC`, all testnet networks (Ropsten, Kovan, Rinkeby), any other Ethereum-based network (`UBQ`, `EXP`, `POA` etc.) and any Ethereum Standard Tokens - aka "ERC-20" tokens.
+MyCrypto supports `ETH`, `ETC`, all testnet networks (Ropsten, Kovan, Rinkeby), any other Ethereum-based network (`EWT`, `UBQ`, `EXP`, `POA` etc.), and any Ethereum Standard Tokens - also known as "ERC-20" tokens.

-You can use [Shapeshift.io](https://shapeshift.io/) or another exchange to _swap / convert / exchange_ your other coins into ETH or Ethereum tokens.
+You can use [Shapeshift.io](https://shapeshift.io/) or another exchange to swap ,convert, or exchange your other coins into ETH or Ethereum tokens.
 However, you do not send those other coins directly to your Ethereum address.

 We recommend [Exodus.io](https://www.exodus.io/) as a client-side, multi-coin solution.